Long Range Desert Group: Patrols

 In August 1941 an artillery unit was formed to attack Italian forts more effectively.
 Initially it used a QF 4.5-inch howitzer carried on a 10-ton Mack NR 4 truck, with an accompanying light tank as an armoured observation post.
 However, these were handed over to the Free French at Kufra.
-The unit was then issued a 25 pounder portee.
+The unit was then issued a 25-pounder gun-howitzer portee.
 The LRDG successfully attacked and captured the fort at El Gtafia using the gun, but later the truck had to be abandoned and the experiment ended.

 Squadrons

 In October 1941 the LRDG was expanded to 10 patrols by the simple method of splitting the existing patrols into two-half patrols; the New Zealanders formed A Squadron comprising 'R1', 'R2', 'T1', and 'T2' Patrols and the British and Rhodesians formed B Squadron comprising 'G1', 'G2', 'S1', 'S2', 'Y1', and 'Y2' Patrols.
 The 'H' Patrol had been disbanded in September 1941 after three months service.

 These two squadrons were joined in December 1941 by the Indian Long Range Squadron, which had been formed by volunteers from the 2nd Lancers, 11th Cavalry and the 18th Cavalry, all part of the 3rd Indian Motor Brigade.
 The Indian Squadron was organized along ethnic and religious lines with the first two patrols originally known as 'J' (Jats) and 'R' (Rajput) Patrols.
 Their designations were changed to 'I1' and 'I2' to avoid confusion.
 In October 1942 two further Indian patrols were formed: 'M' (Muslim) and 'S' (Sikh) Patrols, which became the 'I3' and 'I4' Patrols.
 No. 1 Demolition Squadron, nicknamed "Popski's Private Army" and commanded by Major Vladimir 'Popski' Peniakoff, was briefly attached to the LRDG beginning in December 1942.

 The vehicles of each patrol adopted their own markings.
 The New Zealand 'R' Patrol used a green Hei-tiki with a red tongue painted on the right side of the bonnet of the vehicle, and on the left a Māori place name beginning with the letter 'R' (for example, 'Rotowaro').
 The 'T' Patrol vehicles had a black Kiwi over green 'grass' and a Māori name starting with 'Te' (for example, 'Te Anau') in the corresponding places.
 The 'W' Patrol vehicles had a Māori name or word starting with 'W' painted on their vehicles.

 The British 'G' Patrol vehicles carried no distinctive markings, although some vehicles had the Guards insignia.
 They took over 'W' Patrol's vehicles when that unit was disbanded.
 The 'Y' Patrol vehicles were slightly different; 'Y1' half-patrol vehicles all had names of famous drinking establishments (such as 'Cock O' The North') and 'Y2' half-patrol had names from the "Three Musketeers" books (for example, 'Aramis') on the left sides of their vehicle bonnets.
 The Headquarters Section used a sequence of letters arranged in a square (see photo of "Louise").
 The Rhodesian 'S' Patrol vehicles had names with a Rhodesian connection (such as 'Salisbury') painted on the left side of the vehicles' bonnets.
 By 1943 the practice of naming replacement vehicles was dropped.